Akaflieg Braunschweig SB-13 Arcus: Design and development

-The full scale SB-13 finally flew in 1988.
-Its 15 m wing was straight edged, with three slightly tapered sections of increasing sweep.
-The two inner panels occupied less than 1.9 m of the span and the outer section leading edge was swept at about 17°.
+The full-scale SB-13 finally flew in 1988.
+Its 15 m wing was straight-edged, with three slightly tapered sections of increasing sweep.
+The two inner panels occupied less than 1.9 m of the span, and the outer section leading edge was swept at about 17°.
 All had a dihedral of 4°.
 At its tips, where the chord was 600 mm, the wing turned upwards into 1250 mm tall, slightly swept winglets, which carried rudders.
 Elevons occupied much of the outer panel trailing edge and, further inboard, mid-chord mounted airbrakes were fitted.
-The fuselage, onto which the wings were mounted between low and mid position was a short pod with its nose a little ahead of the centre section leading edge, extending aft about as far as the trailing horizontal edge of the wing at its tip.
-The pilot reclined under a long, bulged, single piece canopy, which was side hinged to starboard.
+The fuselage, onto which the wings were mounted between low and mid position, was a short pod with its nose a little ahead of the centre section leading edge, extending aft about as far as the trailing horizontal edge of the wing at its tip.
+The pilot reclined under a long, bulged, single piece canopy, which was side-hinged to starboard.
 The cockpit reached beyond the wing both forward and aft, with the main spar passing through it under the pilot's knees.

-Despite the modifications made to remove the handling problems predicted by the model, the full scale SB-13 still "pecked" and spun readily; when the standard spin correction procedure was applied, a new spin started in the opposite direction.
-Over the next few years several aerodynamic devices were tried, some of which at least improved the behaviour of the Arcus; one longer-lasting outcome from the project was the start of an investigation into whole aircraft rescue parachutes.
-The competition performance of the Arcus was on a par with that of other 15 m gliders of the time but it did not offer the great improvement over them which might have justified even more effort to improve the handling.
+Despite the modifications made to remove the handling problems predicted by the model, the full-scale SB-13 still "pecked" and spun readily; when the standard spin correction procedure was applied, a new spin started in the opposite direction.
+Over the next few years, several aerodynamic devices were tried, some of which at least improved the behaviour of the Arcus; one longer-lasting outcome from the project was the start of an investigation into whole aircraft rescue parachutes.
+The competition performance of the Arcus was on a par with that of the other 15 m gliders of the time, but it did not offer a significant improvement over them, which might have justified even more effort to improve the handling.

 Operational history

-The sole SB-13 was flown, modified and studied from 1988 to 2000, when it was damaged and set aside in favour of newer aircraft.
+The sole SB-13 was flown, modified and studied from 1988 to 2000 when it was damaged and set aside in favour of newer aircraft.
 In 2007 it went to the Deutsches Museum, Munich for exhibition.